kayshakk/kayshakk.github.io/essays/designpatterns.md

 ## Implementing the Blueprints

 Within my own code, I have not yet used any design patterns but I would like to incorporate more with future projects.
 This semester was the first time that I learned about various coding standards and little tips and tricks on how to make your life easier.
 If I was coding a new project right now, I think I would use structural design patterns the most.
 When I code I like to code in a certain way and in a certain structure, especially working on a project that deals with different interfaces.
+My favorite type of structual design patterns are adapter pattern and facade pattern.
+The adapter pattern is used to adapt to a interface according to a clients expectation.
+The facase pattern is used to provide an interface to a set of interfaces.
+These are my favorite because as I mentioned HTML and CSS are my favorite programs to work with and they involve a lot of work between the developer and the client.

 ## Conclusion